pobrei/sunride/src/__tests__/README.md

 # Testing Documentation

-This directory contains tests for the Weather App project.
+This directory contains tests for the SunRide project.
 The tests are organized by type and component.

 ## Test Structure